 For those not familiar with the terminology, static pages are simple HTML web pages like most of what you see on thesitewizard.com.
 The web server merely displays what the pages contain with little extra work.
 Dynamically generated pages are what you get when you use blogging scripts like WordPress or content management systems like Drupal.
 The scripts assemble your web page from a variety of sources, such as your database and your templates, every time someone visits it.

 There are three items usually subsumed under the general heading of "resources" where web hosts are concerned.
 Two of these apply to all websites, and the third only to script-driven websites.

 Whether a web page is static or dynamically constructed, the web server's CPU is used to obtain and deliver the web page to your visitors.
+(Loosely speaking, a "CPU" is the part of a computer that functions as its "brains".
+It does all the computations, processing, and initiates whatever that is needed to be done on a computer, analogous to what brains do in the human body.)
 When a page is dynamically created by a script, even more CPU cycles or resources are used, since the script has do a fair amount of processing to reconstruct your web page.
 It has to load the web template, obtain the data for that specific page from the database, execute the plugins or modules that you have installed, and finally assemble the page for delivery to the visitor.